neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 ### Overview

 Withdraw is used to redeem PoolShares for the user’s pro-rata portion of tokens within a liquidity pool.
 Users can withdraw from a pool at any time.
 When Withdrawing from a pool they will receive Token0 and Token1 in the same ratio as what is currently present in the pool.
-When withdrawing the users PoolShares are burned and their account is credited with the withdrawn tokens.;
+When withdrawing the users PoolShares are burned and their account is credited with the withdrawn tokens.

 ### Withdraw Message